stephen-l-jones/stephen-l-jones.github.io/static/markdown/profitability-analysis.md

 Unit-based ratios complement dollar-denominated ratios.
 Which unit ratios to calculate depends on the industry being analyzed.

 ## Analyzing profitability
 Profitability analysis begins at the top of Figure 2 and works downward, exploring branches where a firm’s ratios diverge from the benchmark.
 Diverging ratios may suggest an important strategic or operational difference.
 A poor ratio may indicate a failing strategy.
 A strong ratio may indicate a competitive advantage.
-However, it is easy to misinterpret diverging ratios, so a thorough understanding of the firm⁠—its strategy, decisions, and operations⁠—is essential.
+However, it is easy to misinterpret diverging ratios, so a thorough understanding of the firm⁠—its strategies, decisions, and operations⁠—is essential.

 I’ll illustrate how to analyze profitability by briefly examining Costco in 2025, using Walmart as a benchmark.